Uninett/nav/doc/intro/getting-organized.rst

 ------------------------

-NAV will automatically discover and assign *device types* to SNMP-enabled devices being monitored.
+NAV will automatically discover and assign *device types* to SNMP-enabled devices that are being monitored.
 Each device type corresponds to a unique *sysObjectID*.
 An SNMP-enabled device will usually report a vendor-specific and unique *sysObjectID*, which may map to some specific device model, type and/or software.